Home, Sweat Home: How to Build a Gym in Your House

 - How Much Does a Detached Garage Cost?

 Benefits of Exercise

 We hear all the time how great exercise is for us and all the benefits it has for our bodies.
-Often we feel as if we don't have enough time in the day to exercise — which is where a home gym comes in handy, as it's right there waiting whenever you do have time.
-Exercising for at least 30 minutes a day can dramatically improve your physical fitness — and could help you live longer.
+Often, we feel as if we don’t have enough time in the day to exercise — which is where a home gym comes in handy, as it’s right there waiting whenever you do have time.
+According to the Centers for Disease Control, exercising for at least 30 minutes a day, five days a week, can dramatically improve your physical fitness — and could help you live longer.

 Seven health benefits of regular intensive physical activity include:

 Along with your diet, exercise plays an important role in keeping your weight under control.

 2. Reducing Your Risk of Heart Diseases